 The final mark for the course is established by determining the weighted average.
 The resit is only available to students whose mark on the final examined element—the research essay—is insufficient.

-Course information will be accessible via Blackboard before the start of the course.
+Course information will be accessible via Brightspace before the start of the course.

 The reading list and the course syllabus will be posted on Blackboard before the start of the course.